Help us improve your experience.

 You must include the --privileged flag in the docker run command to enable the cRPD container to run in privileged mode.

 Bridge mode is the default working mode of docker.
-This allows to run multiple containers to run on same host without any assignment of dynamic port.
+This allows multiple containers to run on same host without any assignment of dynamic port.
 Each container runs its own private network namespace.

 To launch cRPD in host networking mode:

-To limit the amount of memory allocated to the cRPD:
+You can limit the amount of memory allocated to the cRPD by specifying the memory size in the following command:

 cRPD provides Junos command line configuration and operational commands for routing service.
-It provides subset of routing protocols configuration that enable node participates in topology and routing.
+It provides subsets of routing protocols configuration that enable node participates in topology and routing.

 You can configure interfaces from Linux shell.
 Interface configuration is available only for the ISO addresses.